Recognized as one of Canada's Top 100 Employers (2017)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 6, 2016)

-Here are some of the reasons why Union Gas Limited was selected as one of Canada's Top 100 Employers (2017) and Top Employers for Canadians Over 40 (2016):
+Here are some of the reasons why Union Gas Limited was selected as one of Canada's Top 100 Employers (2017):

 - Union Gas employees and retirees volunteer and support community improvement projects across Ontario through the "Helping Hands in Action" program -- the parent company also supports employee efforts with financial grants (up to $1,000) to purchase needed supplies and materials